-Item (Include Monetary Value) Date of Trade First Name of Person You Your Relationship to the Person You Mone iaiy vaiue) Traded With Traded With 0.
-Marker (\$1) October 4, 2008 John Brown Co-Worker Comments About I thought that I needed to get an item for the paperclip that was not as the Trade: insignificant as the paperclip and that I could trade up more easily.
-(Example) When I saw John walk in with a box of markers, I asked him if he 1 / would give me one for my paperclip.
+Item (Include Monetary Value) Date of Trade First Name of Person You Traded With Your Relationship to the Person You Traded With 0.
+Marker (\$1) October 4, 2009 John Brown Co-Worker Comments About the Trade: (Example) I thought that I needed to get an item for the paperclip that was not as insignificant as the paperclip and that I could trade up more easily.
+When I saw John walk in with a box of markers, I asked him if he would give me one for my paperclip.
 He laughed and agreed to the trade.
 I guess having a specific goal for my trade helped.
-1.
+1. - -